 Club members meet on alternating weeks throughout the year.
 Upon registration, students receive a permission slip and a schedule of meeting times.

-Meetings are usually held from 3 to 3:55 p.m. on Wednesdays.
+Meetings are usually held after school on Wednesdays.
 Students are responsible for thinking up story ideas, writing their stories and editing their work.
 The Panther Press is published four times yearly.

 This club gives students a chance to explore aspects of science, technology, engineering and math ("STEM") as a supplement to what they learn in the classroom.

-Student Council is a club for 4th through 6th graders who want to become involved in the school community as well as in Elmwood Park.
+Student Council is a club for students who want to become involved in the school community as well as in Elmwood Park.

 Members participate in fundraising and community service events throughout the school year, serving as role models for their peers.

-This club is designed for students in grades 3-6 who want to learn more about technology.
+This club is designed for students who want to learn more about technology.

 TAP members also gain knowledge about new and exciting computer programs, applications and websites that are available today.

 Artistic creativity needs nourishment as well!
-This club provides drawing classes for students in grades 1-6.
+This club provides drawing classes for interested students.